Business Formation Attorneys

 - Unlike many other states, Florida does not require an LLC to prepare an operating agreement.
 However, our business formation attorneys highly recommend completing this step anyway.
 This agreement allows the business formation members to outline the financial and working responsibilities and relationships with shareholders and co-owners.
 An operating agreement generally includes the business structure, the responsibilities of each owner, the percentage of the company that each owner holds, the owners’ shares of losses and profits, and the direction of the company should one or more owners leave.
 It can be extremely advantageous to have all of these points clearly defined before continuing with your business venture, and it also adds a layer of protection should a co-owner wish to leave or decides he or she wants more of the profits.

 - Taxes and reports may be a part of every business, but LLCs are held under close scrutiny both with the IRS and the State of Florida.
 LLCs are required to obtain an Employer Identification Number (EIN) through the IRS.
-And all of the limited liability corporations located within Florida must file annual reports in order to keep a status of “active.”
+And all of the limited liability corporations located within Florida must file annual reports to keep a status of “active.”
 LLCs may also have to obtain further business licensing depending on Florida’s regulations.

 Get Help From A Business Formation Attorney